MONTGOMERY COUNTY PUBLIC SCHOOLS

-This resource reflects a district-wide commitment to serving students with Dyslexia by raising awareness about the learning disability and providing appropriate instruction and academic support and resources that will foster academic success and social-emotional well-being for students with Dyslexia.
+This resource reflects a district-wide commitment to serving students with dyslexia by raising awareness about the learning disability and providing appropriate instruction and academic support and resources that will foster academic success and social-emotional well-being for students with dyslexia.

 Dyslexia is a Specific Learning Disability that specifically impacts reading, spelling, and reading fluency.
 It is described as a word-level reading/spelling impairment.
-While other common characteristics accompany Dyslexia, acquiring fluency with word recognition and spelling is the major impact.
+While other common characteristics accompany dyslexia, acquiring fluency with word recognition and spelling is the major impact.

 Dyslexia is an unexpected difficulty in reading for an individual who has the intelligence to be a much better reader.
 It is commonly caused by a difficulty in phonological processing which affects the ability of an individual to speak, read, and spell.
 Dyslexia is the most common learning disability, accounting for 80-90% of individuals with a learning disability.
 Dyslexia impacts 1 out of every 5 individuals.